FadyWaheed11/Foodics_Task/README.md

 ## Builder Pattern 🏗️
 * The Builder Pattern is a creational design pattern that allows the step-by-step construction of complex objects.
 Instead of using a large constructor with multiple parameters, the Builder Pattern provides a fluent interface to create objects in a readable and flexible manner.

-The Builder Pattern is used here to construct ApiClientRequest objects in a step-by-step manner.
+* The Builder Pattern is implemented to construct `ApiClientRequest` objects in a step-by-step manner, improving flexibility and readability.

-The ApiRequestBuilder class helps in building the ApiClientRequest object with optional parameters.
+* The `ApiRequestBuilder` class is responsible for building the `ApiClientRequest` object, allowing optional parameters to be set as needed.
-Method chaining (this return type) allows a fluent interface for setting request parameters.
+ Method Chaining (this return type) enables a fluent interface for configuring request parameters seamlessly.
-The build() method finalizes the object creation.
+* The `build()` method is used to finalize object creation.

 [product-screenshot]: images/screenshot.png
 [Java]: https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white